 Clean books matter.
 But clean books are not the same as clarity.

 Accounting is historical.
 It tells you what happened.
 It ensures compliance.
 It produces financial statements.
+Bookkeepers primarily record and report historical data, focusing on accurate documentation of past transactions.
+In contrast, CFOs analyze financial data to provide actionable insights and financial insight, supporting strategic planning and risk management.
 Those things are critical—but they don’t automatically answer strategic questions like:

 - Are we building a business that can scale without breaking cash flow?